Last Updated on March 30, 2021

 I stash my ditty bag at the very top of my backpack while hiking for easy access on the trail.
 That way, if I need a piece of gear, I know exactly where it is and can retrieve it within just a few seconds.
 In a world of constant movement and problem-solving, this ditty bag provides an invaluable level of convenience that I’ll never take for granted.

 Materials: Carbon Fiber

-That is until I started getting intense knee pain on my hikes.
+That is until I started getting knee pain on my hikes and backpacking trips.

 After hiking hundreds of miles with these poles, they continue to do everything I ask of them.
 The grips are comfortable, the locking devices stay put, and the carbon fiber hasn’t shown a single sign of breaking down.
 They’re incredibly lightweight in my hands and were light on my wallet as well.
 What’s not to love?